 Outside of tutoring, I care deeply about poverty law and public policy.
 I recently started a non-profit with a classmate from law school focused on providing direct legal services to low-income clients, and organizing low-income communities to campaign for social and economic equity.
 I love sports, rock climb pretty seriously, and play all kinds of music on guitar (still trying to figure out the piano).

-Cornell University - BA, Government
+Undergraduate Degree: Cornell University - Bachelor in Arts, Government

-Harvard Law School - JD, Law
+Graduate Degree: Harvard Law School - Juris Doctor, Law